brigadecore/brigade-github-app/README.md

 ```

 This value is provided after the GitHub App is created on GitHub (see 1.
 Create a GitHub App).
 To find this value after creation, visit `https://github.com/settings/apps/your-app-name`.

+> Using the application ID and the private key configured when deploying the Helm chart, this gateway creates a new GitHub token for each request, meaning that we don't have to create a per-repository token.

 When these parameters are set, incoming pull requests will also trigger `check_suite:created` events.